RainerAtSpirit/raineratspirit.github.com/_posts/2012-08-24-goodbye-ferrari-hello-napa.md

  `/web?$expand=CurrentUser` is used to retrieve web and at the same time CurrentUser information.

-Goal 3: There's more than one way to accomplish that, but here we simply wrap our code in an Immediately-Invoked Function Expression [IIFE].
-Read Ben Alman's article about [IIFE] why the more popular term self-executing anonymous function might not be appropriate.
+Goal 3: There's more than one way to accomplish that, but here we simply wrap our code in an Immediately-Invoked Function Expression [IIFE], which you might know as self-executing anonymous function as well.

 [MSDN]: http://msdn.microsoft.com/en-us/library/fp179927(v=office.15).aspx
 [IIFE]: http://benalman.com/news/2010/11/immediately-invoked-function-expression/